Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: Bounding the size of

-In general, the CSD $D_t^n$ can be arbitrarily large with positive probability.
-In \cite{CometsFernandezFerrari02longMem}, conditions are given that ensure the finiteness of $\tau(n)$ defined above, from which bounds on $D_t^n$ can be deduced.
-However, these conditions are quite restrictive: in particular, it is necessary that $A_0(\varepsilon)>0$. \cite{DesantsiPiccioni12perfectSim} somewhat relaxes these conditions using an hybrid simulation scheme, allowing for $A_0(\varepsilon)=0$.
+In general, the size of the CSD $D_t^n$ may be arbitrary with a positive probability.
+The conditions that ensure the finiteness of $\tau(n)$, defined above, from which the bounds on $D_t^n$ can be deduced are given in \cite{CometsFernandezFerrari02longMem}.
+However, these conditions are quite restrictive: in particular, they require that $A_0(\varepsilon)>0$.
+The hybrid simulation scheme used in \cite{DesantsiPiccioni12perfectSim}, which allows for $A_0(\varepsilon)=0$, somewhat relaxes these conditions.

-A crude bound, ignoring the coalescence possibilities of the algorithm, is the following: denoting $L^n_t = \depth(D_t^n)$ the depth of the current tree at time $t$, an immediate inspection of Algorithm~\ref{algo:rec} yields:
+We define a crude bound, ignoring the coalescence possibilities of the algorithm: the depth of the current tree at time $t$ is defined as $L^n_t = \depth(D_t^n)$.
+Thereby an immediate inspection of Algorithm~\ref{algo:rec} yields